 As mentioned, we live in an area surrounded by sugar cane, which brings a whole host of pests (fun fact: the Brunswick Valley was one of the first areas Cane Toads were released…yay), which includes rats and mice.

 What can residents do?
 Firstly, educate yourself.
 We have a free Homeowners Guide to Rodents that you can download here.
 Secondly, make your home less appealing!
 Pet food out?
 Cover it over or put it away when the pets aren’t feeding.
 Open house?
 Make sure doors are kept clipped shut and don’t leave garage doors open at night.
-This also includes keeping trees and shrubs far enough away 3-4m from the building to prevent rats having concealed access…they hate having to run out in the open where predators can pick them off.
-Finally, don’t forget they can do serious damage, if you think rodents are getting the upper hand at your home, please give us a call.
+Rats hate having to run out in the open where predators can pick them off, so keep trees and shrubs far enough away (3-4m) from the building to prevent rats climbing in.
+Finally, don’t forget that Rats can do serious damage, if you think rodents are getting the upper hand at your home, please give us a call.

 Well of course…our little section of the east coast experiences LOTS of termite attacks on homes and property.
 But why especially Pottsville?